0xKayala/A-to-Z-Vulnerabilities/README.md

 ![image](https://user-images.githubusercontent.com/16838353/196883328-5047f9dd-3fcc-48f8-aff7-dad27e20ec86.png)

-## Injection

-During an injection attack, an attacker can provide malicious input to a web application (inject it) and change the operation of the application by forcing it to execute certain commands.
-An injection attack can expose or damage data and lead to a denial of service or a full web server compromise.
-Such attacks are possible due to vulnerabilities in the code of an application that allows for unvalidated user input.
-Injection attacks are one of the most common and dangerous web attacks.
-Injection vulnerability is ranked #1 in the OWASP Top Ten Web Application Security Risks.
-Several injection attacks are also featured in the Common Weakness Enumeration (CWE)

 ## Insecure Direct Object Reference

 Insecure Direct Object Reference (IDOR) - This vulnerability happens when the application doesn’t properly validate access to resources through IDs.
 For example, an application shows a purchase order to the customer using the /orders/1234 endpoint.
 However, the user whose order id is 1234 can also access other orders by simply changing the order id.
 This is the simplest scenario, but there are many other techniques to exploit an IDOR vulnerability